Crytocoinminer Receives $100 Million In Strategic Financing, Bringing Better Profits To Investors

-(MENAFN- GlobeNewsWire - Nasdaq) SLOUGH, United Kingdom, Nov.
+(MENAFN- GlobeNewsWire - Nasdaq) New York, NY, Nov.
 04, 2024 (GLOBE NEWSWIRE) -- CrytocoinMiner, a leading decentralized cloud mining platform, announced the completion of a $100 million strategic financing round with participation from Nomad Capital, No Limit Holdings, Sky9 Capital, UOB-Signum Blockchain Fund, Interop Ventures and nine other well-known institutional investors.

 The funding will accelerate decentralized governance for public goods financing and the adoption and strategic expansion of the CrytocoinMiner mining technology stack.